 - Polyester is considered less high quality and usually comes as a blend with another fabric.
 It can wrinkle easily, isn’t hugely breathable, and is less expensive.

-As a new suit can be expensive, it’s wise to opt for a versatile and classic colour that you won’t fall out of love with later on.
+As a new suit can be expensive, it’s wise to opt for a versatile and classic color that you won’t fall out of love with later on.
 Navy blue, grey, and black are all good choices.
 Black is best for formal events.

 Other options include dark brown or tan or beige for summer.
 White is not very practical but can look very glamorous.
-And, of course, you’ll also find suits in a range of brighter colours and eye-catching patterns.
+And, of course, you’ll also find suits in a range of brighter colors and eye-catching patterns.

 Frequently asked questions about men’s suits

 How much you spend on a suit depends on your budget.
 A ready-to-wear suit is the most affordable option.
 You can pick one up for around $150 from a brand like ASOS Design.
 Or you can spend over $5,000 on a high-end made-to-measure suit.

 One of the most expensive suit brands is Kiton and for good reason.
 The company is one of the most respected and experienced tailors in the world and sources only the finest and highest quality materials.
 Each suit is crafted by hand.
 Other luxury suit brands include Brioni, Tom Ford and Ermenegildo Zegna.